Happa1/unit1-2024/project/project1.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger display profit.
+4. The electronic ledger display the exchange of currency (yen and dollars).
+5. The electronic ledger has sign up, log in, and log out system.
+6. The electronic ledger display the menu of function, enter, withdraw, transaction table, graph, log out.
+7. The electronic ledger display profit after user enter or withdraw cryptocurrency.
-5. The electronic ledger shows the past transaction table.
+8. The electronic ledger shows the past transaction table.
-6. The electronic ledger display the graph of transaction and profit.
+9. The electronic ledger display the bar chart of transaction and profit.
+10. The electronic ledger display the pie chart depending on the category of expense.

 # Criteria B: Design